binwilly/OneWayFileSync/README.md

 Sublimetext 2 plugin for Sync file to specific folder.

 This is Alpha version.
-Use at your own risk.
+Use at your own risk..